-You will more than likely come across a question or two about stopping distances or braking distances when taking your theory test – concepts which can be memorised and applied to real life scenarios quite easily.
-This article will help you understand the terms used as well as helping you make sense of them when taking your test.
+You will more than likely come across a question or two about stopping distances or braking distances when taking your theory test – concepts which can be memorised and applied to real-life scenarios quite easily.
+This article will help you understand the terms used as well as help you make sense of them when taking your test.

 When preparing for your theory test, you should be aware that there are several different types of distances, each one with a different name and meaning.
 These are:

 - Braking distance

 When answering a theory test question about stopping or braking distances, it’s crucial you read it carefully.
 For example, if you answer a question about braking distance, thinking you are answering a question about stopping distances, you’ll inevitably get the wrong answer.

 What is thinking distance?